sensu/sensu-docs/content/sensu-go/5.0/reference/mutators.md

 As mentioned above, all mutator commands are executed by a Sensu server as the `sensu` user.
 Commands must be executable files that are discoverable on the Sensu server system (installed in a system `$PATH` directory).

 _NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the Sensu processes to include `/etc/sensu/plugins`.
 As a result, executable scripts (like plugins) located in `/etc/sensu/plugins` will be valid commands.
 This allows `command` attributes to use “relative paths” for Sensu plugin commands, for example: `"command": "check-http.go -u https://sensuapp.org"`._

+## Built-in mutators

+Sensu includes built-in mutators to help you customize event pipelines for metrics and alerts.

+### Built-in mutator: only check output

+For some check results, only the check output is required before it is handled.
+For example, when sending metrics to a TSDB like InfluxDB.

+To use the only check output mutator, include the `only_check_output` mutator in the handler configuration `mutator` string:

+{{< highlight json >}}
+{
+  "type": "Handler",
+  "api_version": "core/v2",
+  "metadata": {
+    "name": "influxdb",
+    "namespace": "default"
+  },
+  "spec": {
+    "command": "sensu-influxdb-handler -d sensu",
+    "mutator": "only_check_output",
+    "handlers": [],
+    "runtime_assets": [],
+    "timeout": 0,
+    "filters": [
+      "has_metrics"
+    ],
+    "type": "pipe"
+  }
+}
+{{< /highlight >}}

 ## Mutators specification